ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Expanded the webside guide for easier understanding and linked to cmake.org. _(Philipp Nirnberger @nirnberger)_
 - <<TODO>>
 - Fix small error in CLion tutorial: CMake options would create a directory named `~` in home directory _(Maximilian Irlinger @atmaxinger)_
+- Add updated list of available functions in the Elektra Core API

 ## Tests